Brian's Guide to

 Officially, German traffic signs are divided into four major categories: warning signs, regulation signs, guide signs, and supplemental signs.
 However, I have divided the sign collection into several more distinct categories and placed each sign where it most logically belongs regardless of its official designation.

 In the German traffic code and sign catalog, all signs are assigned an official number.
 This number is used on traffic tickets and accident reports when a sign is involved.
-I have put the official sign number in the alternate text tag for each image.
-Unfortunately, there's not an easy way to see that anymore (you used to be able to hover your mouse over an image to see it, but that doesn't seem to work with most modern browsers), so if you need that number, you'll have to research how to extract it with your browser of choice.
+I have put the official sign number in the title tag for each image; hover your mouse over a sign to see it.

 Welcome to the Schilderwald